SigmaFlowX/Options-Market-Making/README.md

 ## What is left to do

 1) Cancelling redundant orders and overall having some kind of database would be great.
-2) Active delta hedging with underlying asset or a futures
+2) Active delta hedging with underlying asset or a futures.
-3) Improving the strategy itself
+3) Improving the strategy itself.